-Whether playing violone in groups specializing in music of the 17th and 18th centuries, double bass in symphony orchestras, or bass instruments in renaissance consorts, Megan Adie performs with a spirit and precision worthy of each genre.
+Whether playing in groups specializing in music of the 17th and 18th centuries, symphony orchestras, or renaissance consorts, Megan Adie performs with a spirit and precision worthy of each genre.
 She brings experience and passion to each of her chosen fields, and works with some of the best practitioners in historical music today.

 Megan received her Master's degree from the Schola Cantorum Basiliensis in 2012, where she studied violone with David Sinclair.
 She also studied double bass with Nico Abondolo and Dennis Trembly at the University of Southern California, and historical performance practice at the San Francisco Conservatory with Corey Jamason and Anthony Martin.